 Setting Up Your Fundraiser

-Setting up a peer to peer fundraising campaign is simple with Bonfire.
-The nonprofit that you’re fundraising for has worked with Bonfire to do much of the heavy lifting for you, so you will be able to hop in and get your campaign up and running quickly.
+Launching a peer-to-peer fundraising campaign on Bonfire is simple.
+Chances are, the nonprofit you’re fundraising for has already worked with Bonfire and has done most of the heavy lifting for you, so you should be able to hop in and get your campaign up and running quickly.

 Select Your Products

-Once the Bonfire Team has set up your campaign page with the custom design you’ve created, you can then log into your account to choose the apparel styles and colors you wish to offer.
-Depending on the preferences of your organization, they may recommend specific colors and styles to offer.
-We have a wide selection of products for both adults and children!
+Once your design is all set, you can choose the apparel styles and colors you wish to offer by browsing our product catalog.
+Depending on the preferences of your organization, they may have set specific colors and styles for you to use.

 Set Your Prices

-The second step of the campaign setup process is to set the selling price for each of the products you offer.
-We have recommended selling prices for each product that hit the perfect balance between raising the maximum funds and what price a buyer is ready to pay.
-But you can adjust these numbers to fit your audience and fundraising expectations.
-Your organization may also choose to set a standard price structure for all campaigns.
+The next step is to set the selling price for each of the products in your campaign.
+The initial cost you see listed for each item is our recommended selling price.
+These recommended prices hit the perfect balance between raising the maximum funds and what price a buyer is ready to pay.
+You can adjust these numbers to fit your audience and fundraising expectations.
+Your organization also has the option to set a standard price structure for all campaigns.

 Customize Your Campaign Page

-Now for the fun part – once your designs, product styles, and colors are all finalized, it’s time to customize your campaign page.
-This is where you can tell your story about why you decided to participate in this fundraising campaign, and why the cause matters to you.
+Now for the really fun part – once your designs, product styles, and colors are all finalized, it’s time to customize your campaign page.
+This is where you can share your story, talk about why you decided to participate in this fundraising campaign, and why this cause matters to you.
 You can also add photos and videos to the campaign page to enhance your story even more.

 Launch Your Campaign

-When your campaign page is complete, it’s time to launch it and start promoting and selling shirts to your community.
-When the campaign ends, we ship all of the purchased products directly to your supporters.
-We will send 100% of the campaign proceeds directly to the organization.
+When your campaign page is complete, it’s time to launch your campaign and start selling shirts to your community.
+When the campaign ends, we handle all processing and shipping and will mail all purchased products directly to your supporters.
+We will also send 100% of the campaign proceeds directly to the organization you’re fundraising for.

 Promoting Your Campaign

-Now that you have launched your peer to peer fundraising campaign, it’s time to start promoting it to your community.
-This section of the guide will help you successfully share your campaign with your supporters so you can reach your fundraising goals with ease.
+The best way to guarantee a successful peer-to-peer fundraising campaign is to share and promote it to your community.
+The sooner you start promoting – the better.
+This section of the guide will help you learn the best promotion practices so you can reach your fundraising goals with ease.

-TIP: If you plan on running your campaigns for multiple batches, repeat this promotional check for each batch and feel free to get creative as you find new ways to promote your fundraiser to your community.
+If you plan on running your campaigns for multiple batches, repeat this promotional checklist for each batch.
+Feel free to get creative as you find new ways to promote your fundraiser to your community.

 Before You Launch